scala/scala3/docs/HigherKinded-v2.md

     Map { type Map$K <: AnyRef; type Map$V = Int }

-Type parameters in the Encodings
+Type parameters in the encodings
 --------------------------------

 The notion of type parameters makes sense even for encoded types,